 Platinum Delta Amex Card Perks & Benefits

-The real reason you’ll want to keep this card long-term is because of the perks and benefits that it offers, which for many people will more than offset the annual fee.
+For most, the reason you’ll want to keep this card long-term is because of the perks and benefits that it offers, which for many people will more than offset the annual fee.

 Annual Companion Certificate

 Every year upon renewal of your card you can receive a domestic economy roundtrip companion certificate.
-You just have to pay the government-imposed taxes and fees for the companion.
+You just have to pay the government imposed taxes and fees for the companion.
 This is a great deal that can be worth significantly more than the annual fee in and of itself.

 If redeeming the certificate there are some things to be aware of: